 Fall Dessert Recipe: Dried Fuyu Persimmons Dipped in Blond Chocolate

 Every November, the bountiful harvest from the Jordan garden’s persimmon tree inspires us to create new recipes.
 This simple, fall dessert is made with dried persimmons and blond chocolate.
-The presentation alone makes these little delicacies perfect for dinner parties this holiday season (or even an unexpected surprise in your cookie exchange).
+The presentation alone makes these little delicacies perfect for dinner parties at Thanksgiving or Christmas (or even an unexpected surprise in your cookie exchange).

 What’s a blond chocolate, you might ask?
 French chocolatier Valrhona released its Dulcey New Blond Chocolate just before the holidays last year and dubbed it the “world’s first blond chocolate.”
 What matters to me is that it’s smooth and creamy with a hint of caramel–and Valrhona was created back in the 1920s by a pastry chef for pastry chefs.
 These fine chocolates are also made in the town of Tain L’Hermitage, home to some of our favorite Rhone Valley wines.

 Recipe: Dried Fuyu Persimmons with Dulcey Blond Chocolate & Sea Salt

 - 4 oz.
 Valrhona Dulcey New Blond Chocolate discs or “feves” (about 4 discs per persimmon)

 - Sel gris for garnish (or any artisan sea salt may be substituted)